cashviar/cashviar/README.md

 ## 加匯貓 Cashviar

-- Fond of counting banknotes
+- Fond of counting money
 - A CFD trader
 - A Fintech programmer
 - A Big fan of Gojo Satoru